-Paris climate deal: EU and China rebuff Trump - BBC News
+EU and China rebuff Trump on climate

 A draft of the document, seen by the BBC, stresses the "highest political commitment" to implement the deal.

-It will be widely seen as a rebuff to the US, as President Trump deliberates on withdrawal from the accord.
+It will be widely seen as a rebuff to the US, as President Trump prepares to announce on Thursday if the US is withdrawing from the accord.

 The joint statement will be published on Friday after a summit in Brussels.